lmammino/loige.co/content/posts/2021-06-22_how-to-send-gzipped-requests-with-boto3/index.md

 If you found this article useful [consider following me on Twitter](https://twitter.com/loige) and feel more than welcome to leave a comment below.
 I'd be really curious to find out what was your use case and if this article helped you out.

 A huge "thank you" goes to my colleague [Martin](https://twitter.com/martinbpeters) for involving me in this piece of work (and indirectly for dragging me into this rabbit hole 🐇)!
 Also thanks to [Eoin Shanaghy](https://twitter.com/eoins) for kindly reviewing this article!
-Finally thanks to [Ben Bridts](https://twitter.com/benbridts) for reporting an error in one of the examples! 🙏
+Finally, thanks to [Ben Bridts](https://twitter.com/benbridts) for reporting an error in one of the examples! 🙏

 See you soon! 👋